peterbe/devcons/README.md

 if the user only uses some few apps, for example, only using the `home` app (to sign in and as landing page) and the Normandy app.
 Then xhe shouldn't have to download all the resources that `someotherapp` requires.

+## Caveats

+* When working on an app/component that isn't imported you don't get those `create-react-app` `eslint` warnings immediately.
+  That's because the code you might be working on isn't imported yet.
+  Perhaps this can be solved by some hack that depends on `process.env.NODE_ENV` so that it imports all files during development.

+* Perhaps it's not convenient to load the `home` and have the app you're strongly interested in being async loaded.
+See point above.
+  Perhaps it's possible to write a, for example, `packages/normandy/index.js` that you can start with `yarn start` specifically in that directory.
+Then it could have a mock of the `home` app's top bar and nav etc.